kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 8.1 Introduction to Quality Assurance

   - Explain the concept of quality assurance and its importance in software development.
-  - Discuss the role of IT business analysts in ensuring software quality through quality assurance practices.
+  - Discuss the role of business analysts in ensuring software quality through quality assurance practices.
   - Provide an overview of software testing methodologies and techniques.

 - 8.2 Creating Test Plans